 Pipeline Monitors

 Pipeline monitors allow you to collect statistics (schedules, durations, costs) about pipeline jobs (or tasks), query logs, and database transactions.
 IBM Databand pipeline monitoring can create a lineage graph that spans tasks across dbt, Spark, Airflow, and custom code-based functions.
+Other tools with cost monitoring and FinOps features include: Unravel cost and performance optimization for all major cloud warehouses, Elementary for dbt jobs, Monte Carlo and Acceldata.

 Data Quality Workflows